2nd Battalion, Royal Australian Regiment: Enoggera (1963-1967)

+South Vietnam (1967-1968)

 Two tours of South Vietnam were completed by 2 RAR during the Vietnam War.
 The first tour was between May 1967 and June 1968 with the second between May 1970 to May 1971.
 An advanced party from 2 RAR arrived in South Vietnam for their first tour in April 1967, although the main force did not deploy until the following month, embarking upon HMAS Sydney which had been converted to a troop carrier.
 Stationed at Nui Dat in Phuoc Tuy Province as part of the 1st Australian Task Force (1 ATF), they took over from the 6th Battalion, Royal Australian Regiment.

-Many of the battalion's members had recently served an eighteen month period overseas in Malaysia and Borneo.
+Many of the battalion's members had recently served an eighteen-month period overseas in Malaysia and Borneo.
 This restriction would mean that many personnel would only be able to serve a six-month tour and, as such, 2 RAR was brought up to full strength by accepting a draft of national servicemen from Australia.
 They were joined by Victor Company from the 1st Battalion, Royal New Zealand Infantry Regiment which had served with 6RAR at the end of that battalion's tour.
 A replacement Victor Company and a second New Zealand company, Whisky Company, arrived in December 1967 and were also placed under 2 RAR's command.
-In March 1968 the three Australian and two New Zealand companies were officially integrated and the battalion was given the formal title of 2 RAR/NZ (ANZAC).
-This was the first official integration of Australian and New Zealand infantry at unit or battalion level.
+In March 1968 the three Australian and two New Zealand companies were officially integrated and the battalion was given the formal title of 2 RAR/NZ (ANZAC) Battalion.